garagehive/garagehive.github.io/docs/garagehive-system-improvements.md

 # System Improvements
 The following is a list of system improvements in Garage Hive:

+### 16th September 2024
+* Speed improvements for publishing online authorisation.
+* Speed improvements for customer notifications.
+* Improved SMS sender ID management.
+* Improved how vehicle model descriptions are shown in the service documents.

 ### 4th September 2024
 * Refined email notification for **Customer Notifications**.
 * Refined how support request email are handled.